firecracker-microvm/firecracker/docs/prod-host-setup.md

 Additional details of Jailer features can be found in the [Jailer documentation](jailer.md).

+## Firecracker Configuration

+### 8250 Serial Device

+Firecracker implements the 8250 serial device, which is visible from the guest side and is tied to the Firecracker/non-daemonized jailer process stdout.
+Without proper handling, because the guest has access to the serial device, this can lead to unbound memory or storage usage on the host side.
+Firecracker does not offer users the option to limit serial data transfer, nor does it impose any restrictions on stdout handling.
+Users are responsible for handling the memory and storage usage of the Firecracker process stdout.
+We suggest using any upper-bounded forms of storage, such as fixed-size or ring buffers, using programs like `journald` or `logrotate`, or redirecting to `/dev/null` or a named pipe.
+Furthermore, we do not recommend that users enable the serial device in production.
+To disable it in the guest kernel, use the `8250.nr_uarts=0` boot argument when configuring the boot source.
+Please be aware that the device can be reactivated from within the guest even if it was disabled at boot.

+### Log files

+Firecracker outputs logging data into a named pipe, socket, or file using the path specified in the `log_path` field of logger configuration.
+Firecracker can generate log data as a result of guest operations and therefore the guest can influence the volume of data written in the logs.
+Users are responsible for consuming and storing this data safely.
+We suggest using any upper-bounded forms of storage, such as fixed-size or ring buffers, programs like `journald` or `logrotate`, or redirecting to a named pipe.

 ## Host Security Configuration

 ### Mitigating Side-Channel Issues